-Serbia: NIS to invest 140 million euros in Plandiste wind farm6.
-February 2018. / News Serbia Energy
+Serbia: NIS to invest 140 million euros in Plandiste wind farm, News Serbia Energy

 CEO of Serbian oil company NIS, majority owned by Russian GazpromNeft, Kirill Tyurdenev said that the company is planning to invest 140 million euros in the construction of wind farm Plandiste.